Want to export data from one Excel file to another?

 Once finished with your filter, click Continue.
 Now, only the rows of data that contain “Product 1” in column C will be transferred from my Excel.

 - Once the connection has been made, click Finish and save.

 Tip: Want to create a historical chart from your imported Excel data?

 Each time you update the connection, Sheetgo will refresh the data in the destination tab.
 If you want to preserve previous data entries, enable the Append data setting.

-To switch on Append, open the workflow, and go to Connections.
+- To switch on Append, open the Excel add-in, and locate your connection

 Get full instructions on how to append data in Excel here.

 Sheetgo is not compatible with .xlm or .xlsm files but it can be used with Google Sheets files containing macros.

 Many macro actions in Excel can be replaced with Sheetgo: test it out to see how it works.